Home Page

 $$ \begin{align*} b_n &= \frac{1}{\pi} \int_{- \pi}^{ \pi} x \sin{\left(n x\right)}\ dx\\ &= \frac {1}{\pi} \left[ \frac{ - \pi \cos{\left(n x\right)}}{n} + 0 \right] \Bigg|_{-\pi}^{+\pi}\\ &= \bbox[8px,border:0px solid black] { \bbox[#FF1,8px,border:0px solid red]{ - \frac{2}{n} \cos{\left(n \pi\right)}} } \end{align*} $$

-Notice that $a_0$ = $a_n$ = 0 in this case because of the integrand's symmetry about the origin; $g(x)=x$ is an odd function: $g(-x)=-g(x)$.
+Notice that $a_0$ = $a_n$ = 0 in this case because of the integrand's symmetry about the origin.
+Here, $g(x)=x$ is an odd function ($g(-x)=-g(x)$).
+Symmetry is often leveraged to simplify, or make trivial many integral computations.

-Graphically, it is clear why $a_0 = a_n = 0$ while $b_n \not= 0:$
+Graphically, it is clear to see that $a_0 = a_n = 0$ while $b_n \not= 0:$.

 Figure 3